How to Keep the Interior and Exterior of your Home or Apartment Well-Maintained

 Every time you cook, clean it up

 We know plenty of people who eat a bunch of food and leave it in the sink or place it in the dishwasher.
 For anybody walking by, it looks like a nuisance.
 I personally have been washing my dishes after I used them every single day because it did not make sense for me to push something off that could be done in 2 minutes right now.
-I have since lived with roommates that, for one reason or another, enjoyed leaving stacks of dirty dishes in the sink and then would put them in the dishwasher afterwards.
+I have since lived with roommates that, for one reason or another, enjoyed leaving stacks of dirty dishes in the sink and then would put them in the dishwasher afterward.
 Granted they were chefs and I was a microwave guy, I did not like the thought or idea of pushing off something so minute into an ordeal where there is a stack of dirty dishes chilling.
 It is an eyesore I would rather avoid.

 Clean up the sink when you use